 Master of Arts Degree in Anthropology

 The Department of Anthropology at UTSA offers M.A. degrees specializing in archaeology, biological anthropology, and cultural anthropology.
-The department emphasizes a holistic approach to Master’s level training that focuses on methods and skills that have applications within the diverse array of careers in today’s academic and non-academic job market.
+The department emphasizes a holistic approach to master’s level training that focuses on methods and skills that have applications within the diverse array of careers in today’s academic and non-academic job market.
 Through formal coursework, internships, and independent thesis research, students learn contemporary theoretical approaches within the discipline as well as specific marketable skills in laboratory methods, geographic information systems (GIS), research design, grant writing, teaching, and primatological, ethnographic, and archaeological practices.

 In addition to pursuing Ph.D.s in anthropology and related disciplines, M.A. graduates are prepared for careers in a variety of settings, including: heritage management; museums, zoos, and wildlife organizations; GIS technician/analyst; national and international NGOs focused on health and well-being, social justice, and conservation; conservation area management; medical and laboratory research; qualitative research consultancy for various industries; and teaching at K-12 and community-college levels.

-Theoretical and applied emphases of the department’s faculty include: archaeology of the Maya lowlands and Andean South America; archaeology of Texas, the American Southwest, and Northwest Mexico; primate behavioral ecology; primate conservation ecology and genetics; community-based conservation practices and general conservation strategy; resource management and extraction; human-animal relations; indigenous peoples and politics; environmental politics; coastal political ecology and the making of environmental markets; applied anthropology; and several specialties within medical anthropology, including aging and end of life, the anthropology of care, wellbeing, and health and healthcare in the U.S.-Mexico borderlands.
+Theoretical and applied emphases of the department’s faculty include: archaeology of the Maya lowlands and Andean South America; archaeology of Texas, the American Southwest, and Northwest Mexico; primate behavioral ecology; primate conservation ecology and genetics; community-based conservation practices and general conservation strategy; resource management and extraction; human-animal relations; indigenous peoples and politics; environmental politics; coastal political ecology and the making of environmental markets; applied anthropology; and several specialties within medical anthropology, including aging and end of life, the anthropology of care, well-being, and health and healthcare in the U.S.-Mexico borderlands.
 With faculty expertise in North, South, and Central America; the Caribbean; Africa; East Asia; and Island Pacific, our students work throughout the world.

 Application Procedures

-The Anthropology Department admits Master’s students once a year in the Fall.
+The Anthropology Department admits master’s students once a year in the Fall.

 In addition to satisfying the University-wide graduate admission requirements, applicants should have a 3.3 grade point average in undergraduate coursework and have successfully taken 12 hours of coursework in anthropology or in related areas as determined by the Graduate Program Committee.
 It is preferable, although not required, that this coursework include courses in the subdisciplines of anthropology.